Hike in Cortina: Lower Fanes Falls

 Tabacco 1:25.000 Map 003

-This hike we are going to describe is suitable for everyone that is reasonably trained, but it can be made more challenging by taking an optional variation that needs climbing harnesses and carabiners.
-Alternatively it is also possible to shorten the length, while still remaining a scenic and satisfying walk.
+This hike is suitable for everyone that is reasonably trained, but it could be made more challenging by taking an optional variation that needs climbing harnesses and carabiners.
+Alternatively, it is also possible to shorten the length while still remaining a scenic and satisfying walk.
 On the page, however, we will describe all the variants.

-The Lower Fanes Falls Hike begins at the free parking lot of Belluno's Dolomites Park .
-If you are unsure of how to reach it, we will describe it in depth down on the page in the chapter "How to Get There" .
+The Lower Fanes Falls Hike begins at the free parking lot of Ampezzo's Dolomites Park.
+If you are unsure of how to reach it, we will describe it in depth down on the page in the chapter "How to Get There."

-Free parking lot of Belluno's Dolomites park in Cortina
+Free parking lot of Ampezzo's Dolomites park in Cortina

-Once you've parked your car head towards the tourist information wooden hut , cross the bar that blocks the cars and start walking along path 10.
-After a few meters, on your right, you'll see a suggestive gorge, called "Forra del Felizon" , that has been dug by the flow of the "Felizon" river,
+Once you've parked your car, head towards the tourist information wooden hut, cross the bar that blocks the cars, and start walking along Path 10.
+After a few meters, on your right, you'll see a suggestive gorge, called "Forra del Felizon," that has been dug by the flow of the "Felizon" stream.

 The information house in the Cortina park

-After about one hundred meters, three hundred feet, you will see the intersection of the "Felizon" Bridge.
-Take the road to the right and continue along Path 10 towards the Waterfalls, Valley of Fanes.
-In Italian we call them "Cascate di Fanes", it may help you with the signposting.
+After about one hundred meters, or three hundred feet, you will see the intersection of the "Felizon" Bridge.
+Take the road to the right, continuing along Path 10 towards "Cascate, Val di Fanes, Val Travenanzes."
+It means Waterfalls, "Fanes" Valley, and "Travenanzes" Valley.

 The first intersection in Pian de Loa